Jandullaev/final-project/REPORT.md

 ### 17. Server
 - Fetching is not working on my laptop, But I do not know why?
 - some changes in express.js

+### 18. Last Commit
+- Project is done, but without unit test
+- Thank you for the opportunity to work on this project.
+This is big experience for me!